amphipath/amphipath.github.io/_posts/2022-09-22-Kalos-Patterns.md

 The cooldown is 2m30s.
 Upon entering Phase 2, it will be on full cooldown.
 The cooldown does not tick while binded.
 For a typical KMS party with a single 10 second bind, the first use will occur at 2m40s after entering, and for the most part, in typical 3-minute burst parties, it is easily tracked because it occurs roughly once every burst;

-When Barrage is used, *a machine will instantly become hacked independent of the normal 1 minute cycle*, unless all 4 are already hacked.
+When Roar is used, *a machine will instantly become hacked independent of the normal 1 minute cycle*, unless all 4 are already hacked.
 It is important to track this cooldown to avoid situations where the instant-hack inconveniently starts a insta-fail timer right after the party has just recovered from an instant-fail condition.

 ## Segment Test: Fury of the Watcher